evmts/tevm-monorepo/docs/index.md

   - title: Execute solidity clientside
     details: Do blazingly fast gas estimation and simulate execution clientside
   - title: Access to forge cheat codes
-    details: API equivelence with forge for low switching cost and maximum code reuse
+    details: The full power of forge scripts now in your web apps
 ---